veera-dao/Siren/README.md

 - [x] Three types of alerts (see **Screenshots & Alert Types**)
 - [x] Optional override methods (see **Optional Override** section)
 - [x] Accompanying [sample Android app](https://github.com/eggheadgames/SirenSample/)

+## Similar Android libraries

+Choose what works best for your scenario.
+We chose _not_ to "screenscrape" the Google Play Listing.
+We've kept the prompt & update scenarios simple.
+We kept close to the iOS Siren library to keep our iOS & Android apps similar.
+Other Android solutions: [AppUpdater](https://github.com/javiersantos/AppUpdater) (the most comprehensive and feature rich library, including support for checks at Amazon and FDroid), [Gandalf](https://github.com/btkelly/gandalf) (also has a "companion" iOS solution), [Update Checker](https://github.com/rampo/UpdateChecker), [Fit](https://github.com/KeithYokoma/Fit) (callback framework, no UI),

 ## Screenshots & Alert Types